|Further Reading||The 3 Biggest Medieval Kingdoms In Europe|

 That would mean that Boleslaw managed to coordinate an entire army to essentially jog for an entire day straight to raid the province of Meissen.
 This would be an astounding feat of lighting warfare as by the time anybody could mobilize an army King Boleslaw was already back home.

 Naturally, this was the exception.
 Most medieval armies would move at about 1/4 of this pace.

 Fastest Calvary Army In Foreign Territory: 75-100 Miles

 If the medieval army was composed of just mounted soldiers then the speed at which the army could move was significantly more.
 Here we have two major examples of mounted soldiers covering massive amounts of ground, fighting, and then returning back to camp in one day.

 The Kievan Rus of the Russian Steppe were known for their mounted speed.
-The famous 20th century Russian historian Boris Rybakov provides accounts that the Rus could mount up, ride, fight, and return home in one day.
-The amount of miles on average they would cover would be in the range of 50-80 miles in one day.
+The famous 20th-century Russian historian Boris Rybakov provides accounts that the Rus could mount up, ride, fight, and return home in one day.
+The number of miles on average they would cover would be in the range of 50-80 miles in one day.